What is net worth?

 Here are some steps you can take to increase the value of your assets:

-- Invest, invest, invest.
+- Invest.
 Whether through stocks, bonds, mutual funds, or tax-deferred plans like IRAs, 401(k)s, and 403(b)s, as long as there is value, they are assets.
 Look to see where you can grow your value with new investments.

 - Buy a rental property.
 If you have the cash to invest, consider purchasing a vacation home or rental property.
 If it's paid for with cash, you own the property outright, and its value adds to your net worth.
 (Plus, your income will increase.)